ruchir594/greenseer/README.md

 # Welsome to Greenseer Bot.
 A bot for Game of Thrones which helps you Breakdown episodes.

-Here i will talk about all aspects of my Game Of Thrones Bot on https://www.facebook.com/gotoraven/
+my Game Of Thrones Bot on http://m.me/gotoraven , https://www.facebook.com/gotoraven/

 Back-end AWS EC2
 Front-end FB Messenger